 View a sample analysis output for a representative example of format and scope.

 The engagement is project-based.
 There is no software to integrate, no platform to learn, and no ongoing obligation.
-You bring a specific client situation — we provide a structured analysis for your professional review.
+You bring a specific client situation — we provide a concentrated position transition CPA analysis deliverable for your professional review.

 The CPA or tax advisor remains the client's primary professional throughout.
 The analysis supports the planning conversation — it does not replace your judgment, your relationship, or your responsibility.